 Please note that the selection committee will not additionally review your application to Columbia Law School.

-To be eligible, you must be an incoming and deposited first-year J.D. student and intend to pursue a public interest, human rights, or government career immediately upon graduation (or following a judicial clerkship).
+To be eligible as a 1L, you must be an incoming and deposited first-year J.D. student and intend to pursue a public interest, human rights, or government career immediately upon graduation (or following a judicial clerkship).

 Candidates are evaluated on a wide range of criteria, including: